Skip to content

 _

-As with everything else, it is also a good idea to take good care of your jewelery and know the proper care, which can vary according to the jewellery's materials.
-The correct care allows you to enjoy the jewelery for many years to come.
-The best care is to use your jewelery with care.
+As with everything else, it is also a good idea to take good care of your jewelry and know the proper care, which can vary depending on the material of the jewelry.
+The correct care allows you to enjoy your jewelry for many years to come.
+The best care is to use your jewelry with care.

-I always recommend removing the jewelery when sleeping, exercising, performing hard physical work, bathing or (and) doing other things that may cause wear on the jewellery.
-If you sleep with your chains on, you risk damaging the small chain links, as the chain is thus exposed to stretching in the links when you lie down on the chain.
-The chain wears and breaks more easily.
+I always recommend taking off your jewelry when you sleep, exercise, do hard physical work, bathe, or (and) do other things that can cause wear and tear on your jewelry.
+Sleeping with your chains on puts the small chain links at risk of damage, as the chain is exposed to stretching in the joints when you lie down on the chain.
+The chain wears out and breaks more easily.

 Gold and silver

-I work mostly in gold and always in 18 carat gold.
-Sometimes we also make in silver.
-Both good and classic jewelry materials, but they are still very different in their properties, durability and prices.
+I work mostly in gold and always in 18 karat gold.
+Occasionally we also work in silver.
+Both are good and classic jewelry materials, but they are still very different in their properties, durability and prices.

 Gold

-My gold jewelery is always in 18 carat gold, regardless of whether it is the beautiful elm. gold (called red gold in Danish and yellow gold in English) or the beautiful warm-annealed white gold.
+My gold jewelry is always in 18 carat gold, whether it is the beautiful regular gold (called red gold in Danish and yellow gold in English) or the beautiful hot-annealed white gold.
 They are all stamped with SA (for Signe Abrahamson) and with 750 (which indicates that there is 75% gold in the alloy).

-Gold is a hard and wear-resistant material that comes in different alloys and thus also different colours.
-Alloy means the mixture of which the gold is composed.
+Gold is a hard and durable material that comes in different alloys and therefore also different colors.
+Alloy means the mixture that the gold is composed of.
 The two gold colors I use are both an 18 carat alloy.
-One is the beautiful warm and golden color, called ordinary gold and which we also call 18 carat red gold.
-The other is white gold, which has a grayish color and can resemble the color of steel and has a nice undertone due to the warmth from the gold.
-I do not rhodium-plate my white gold jewellery, as it is a layer of material which is placed on the outside of the jewelery and which wears away with use.
-I do not prefer this maintenance, but if this is desired, please let me know.
+One is the beautiful warm and golden color, called regular gold and which we also call 18 carat red gold.
+The other is white gold, which has a grayish color and can be a bit reminiscent of the color of steel and has a nice undertone due to the heat from the gold.
+I do not rhodium-plate my white gold jewelry, as it is a layer of material that is placed on the outside of the jewelry and which wears away with use.
+I do not prefer this maintenance, but if you want this, please let me know.

-Since gold is a strong and hard material, you will get a piece of jewelery that can be enjoyed for many years.
-This is also why we recommend wedding rings and engagement rings made of gold, so that they are made of solid materials that will last for many years.
-Be aware that gold, despite its hardness, can also wear and take damage.
+Since gold is a strong and hard material, you get a piece of jewelry that can be enjoyed for many years.
+That is also why we recommend wedding rings and engagement rings made of gold, so that they are made of solid materials that will last for many years.
+Be aware that gold, despite its hardness, can also wear out and be damaged.
 Surfaces will change with use.
-Finger rings in particular are more exposed pieces of jewelery and will therefore change over time.
-For example, matte surfaces become more glossy and vice versa.
+Finger rings in particular are more exposed jewelry and will therefore change over time.
+For example, matte surfaces become more shiny and vice versa.
 Gold chains are strong chains, but can also break if they are pulled or otherwise caught on something.

 Silver

-I rarely make jewelery in silver, but if you want it, you are always welcome to ask me.
+I rarely make silver jewelry, but if you wish, you are always welcome to ask me.

 Silver is a very soft material and is therefore not as durable as gold.
-Silver jewelry can still last for many years, but it is just more fragile and gets scratched more easily than gold.
-Silver jewelery is made in sterling silver and stamped with 925, which can be in a light and an oxidized variation.
+Silver jewelry can still last for many years, but it is just more fragile and scratches more easily than gold.
+Silver jewelry is made of sterling silver and stamped with 925, which can be in a bright and an oxidized variant.

-Oxidation is a dark, almost black, surface treatment which gives the jewelery an antique look.
-When you wear the jewelry, the oxidation will just as quietly wear off beautifully, adding a nice patina look, as the oxidation remains in corners and small cracks.
+Oxidation is a dark, almost black, surface treatment that gives the jewelry an antique look.
+As you wear the jewelry, the oxidation will slowly wear away beautifully, adding a beautiful patina look as the oxidation remains in corners and small cracks.

 Diamonds

-Diamonds are the most sought-after gemstone and understandably so.
-The diamond was created over 3 million years ago, far below the earth's surface, where they come to be under high heat and high pressure.
-Here they are pressed together into their beautiful and raw natural form.
+Diamonds are the most sought-after gemstone and it is understandable.
+Diamonds were created over 3 million years ago, far below the surface of the earth, where they are formed under high heat and pressure.
+Here they are compressed into their beautiful and raw natural form.

-I really like natural diamonds.
-I do not use "lab-grown" diamonds and buy them from dealers I have great confidence in through many years of cooperation.
-The diamonds are typically cut and bought in Antwerp, which is a large and recognized diamond area.
+I am a huge fan of natural diamonds.
+I do not use "lab-grown" diamonds and buy them from dealers I have great trust in over many years of cooperation.
+The diamonds are typically cut and purchased in Antwerp, which is a large and well-known diamond area.

 I select all diamonds in all their different shapes, colors and sizes.
-Diamonds are the most amazing and beautiful naturally occurring minerals, which means that their quality, colors and hardness can vary.
-Diamonds have small "impurities" inside the diamonds (also called inclusions and in English inclusions), which is a natural thing from nature in every diamond.
+Diamonds are the most amazing and beautiful naturally created minerals, which means that their quality, colors and hardness can vary.
+Diamonds have small “impurities” inside the diamonds (also called inclusions), which are a natural thing from nature in every diamond.
 Fewer inclusions mean that the diamond is extra strong and durable.
 The probability of a diamond breaking is therefore greater the more inclusions there are and vice versa.
-Unfortunately, despite its hardness, the possibility that a diamond can break in the event of an unfortunate blow is not abnormal.
-I therefore recommend that you go with your diamond jewelry carefully.
-The different colored brilliant cut diamonds are described below.
+The possibility that a diamond can break from an unfortunate blow is therefore unfortunately not abnormal despite its hardness.
+I therefore recommend that you wear your diamond jewelry with care.
+Below are descriptions of the different colored brilliant cut diamonds.

 We work with many different types of diamonds.